-As part of S&W's master plan to provide high-quality, healthy products globally, it launched the Not From Concentrate (NFC) Pineapple Juice, made of 100% MD2 Pineapple Juice, ie from the premium fresh pineapple variety.
+As part of S&W's master plan to provide high-quality products globally, it launched the Not From Concentrate (NFC) Pineapple Juice, made of 100% MD2 Pineapple Juice.
 It has been rolled out in several markets in Europe and Asia.
 With the increasing trend on healthy lifestyle and fruit drinks becoming more popular, customers and manufacturers use S&W NFC Juice to delight consumers with pineapple smoothies, ice lollies, flavoured soda or packaged NFC juice.